-- a) USA Climbing shall be responsible for the organization and execution of the Qualification Speed Trial competitions in the Speed Discipline. - i) Qualification Speed Trial competitions shall include a one or more of the following sets of Categories: - A) the Junior, Youth A, and Youth B Age Youth Categories. - B) the Youth C Age Youth Categories. - C) the Collegiate Categories. - D) the Elite Categories.
+- usa Climbing shall be responsible for the organization and execution of the Qualification Speed Trial competitions in the Speed Discipline. - i) Qualification Speed Trial competitions shall include a one or more of the following sets of Categories: - A) the U20, U19, and U17 Age Youth Categories. - B) the U15 Age Youth Categories. - C) the Collegiate Categories. - D) the Elite Categories.